MikaelKorpinen/unity-3d-tools-and-utilities/README.md

 # unity-3d-tools-and-utilities
 tools and utilities to accelerate development of virtual reality games and applications

-The project is meant help in the following way.

 -Enhance user experience by giving tools and utilities to things like easy object picking from distance.
--Get data about entities and gmaeobjects also to give data about their whereabouts to the user.
+-Get data about entities/gameobjects and also to give data about their whereabouts to the user.

 The first version is to include targeting system.
 Targeting system is based on vector mathematics and can give information about gameobjects and entities for easy object location.